-The 2019 NFL season isn’t even at its halfway mark and a few Eagles fans have hit the headlines (opposing fans, Sixers players, et. all).
+The 2019 NFL season isn’t even at its halfway mark and Eagles fans have been all over the headlines.
 Flying to the heights of peak fan level in this season are:

 - Hakim Laws a.k.a.
 “Catching Babies”